-1 (2) to a so weaker manager or exposition esting within the 2 (3) to a co-worker, manager or supervisor acting within the 3 scope of his employment.
+1 (3) to a co-worker, manager or supervisor acting within the 2 scope of his employment.
 3 4 2.
-This act shall take effect immediately and shall be applicable 5 2.
-This act shall take effect immediately and shall be applicable to all offenses committed on or after the effective date.
-6 to an offenses committed on of after the effective date.
-7 STATEMENT 8 9 STATEMENT 10 This hill symplements the sympet "vides very vides" statute This bill supplements the current "video voyeurism" statute, 11 P.L.2003, c.
+This act shall take effect immediately and shall be applicable 5 to all offenses committed on or after the effective date.
+6 7 8 STATEMENT 9 10 This bill supplements the current "video voyeurism" statute, 11 P.L.2003, c.
 206 (N.J.S.A.2C:14-9), to criminalize the unauthorized 12 photographing or videotaping of a child.
-13 Under the provisions of the bill, it is a crime of the third degree 14 if a person, knowing that he is not licensed or privileged to do so, 15 photographs, films, videotapes, records or otherwise reproduces in 16 any manner the image of a child, without the consent of the child's 17 parent or guardian and under circumstances in which a reasonable 18 parent or guardian would not expect his child to be the subject of 19 such reproduction.
-A "child" is defined as any person under the age 20 of 18.
-A crime of the third degree is punishable by a term of 21 imprisonment of three to five years, a fine of up to \$15,000 or both.
-22 Similar to the "video voyeurism" statute, this bill would provide 23 for an affirmative defense to the crime if the actor posted or 24 otherwise provided prior notice to the parent or guardian of his 25 intent to engage in the conduct and he acted with a lawful purpose.
-26 In addition, this bill would provide an exception for retail 27 merchants who record the activities of patrons in dressing rooms, 28 provided that notice is given that persons may be observed while 29 within the dressing room.
-An exception is also provided with regard 30 to a law enforcement officer engaged in the official performance of 31 his duties.
-Such photographs may be disclosed to: (1) law 32 enforcement officers in connection with a criminal prosecution; (2) 33 pursuant to subpoena or court order for use in a legal proceeding; or 34 (3) to a co-worker, manager or supervisor acting within the scope of incident in Ringwood involving a man videotaping young girls at a his employment.
+13 Under the provisions of the bill, it is a crime of the third degree 14 if a person, knowing that he is not licensed or privileged to do so, 15 photographs, films, videotapes, records or otherwise reproduces in 16 any manner the image of a child, without the consent of the child's 17 parent or guardian and under circumstances in which a reasonable imprisonment of three to five years, a fine of up to \$15,000 or both.
+Similar to the "video voyeurism" statute, this bill would provide for an affirmative defense to the crime if the actor posted or otherwise provided prior notice to the parent or guardian of his intent to engage in the conduct and he acted with a lawful purpose.
+In addition, this bill would provide an exception for retail merchants who record the activities of patrons in dressing rooms, provided that notice is given that persons may be observed while within the dressing room.
+An exception is also provided with regard to a law enforcement officers engaged in the official performance of his duties.
+Such photographs may be disclosed to: (1) law enforcement officers in connection with a criminal prosecution; (2) pursuant to subpoena or court order for use in a legal proceeding; or (3) to a co-worker, manager or supervisor acting within the scope of his employment.